Hiztaar/Expanded-Stellaris-Traditions-4/README.md

-Expanded Stellaris Traditions 2 - The Sequel
+Expanded Stellaris Traditions 4

-Updated by MrWacko
+Updated by Hiztaar

 Originally created by Girion